voximplant/flutter_callkit/README.md

 A few differences explained:

-- Use FlutterCallkitPlugin.reportNewIncomingCallWithUUID: native iOS method to report new incoming call received via VoIP push notification
+- Use FlutterCallkitPlugin.sharedInstance.reportNewIncomingCallWithUUID: native iOS method to report new incoming call received via VoIP push notification
-- Use FlutterCallkitPlugin.hasCallWithUUID: native iOS method to check if CallKit already has a call with the given UUID
+- Use FlutterCallkitPlugin.sharedInstance.hasCallWithUUID: native iOS method to check if CallKit already has a call with the given UUID
 - Use FCXPlugin.didDisplayIncomingCall (dart) handle incoming call reported with reportNewIncomingCallWithUUID
 - Use FCXPlugin.logLevel (dart) to adjust logging
 - Use FCXPlugin.processPushCompletion (dart) to execute completion block received from push (iOS 11+ only)